A Fireplace Set is a Problem Solver

 Buying your fireplace accessories as an ensemble or set instead of as individual fireplace accessories is a money saving way to furnish a hearth!

-You can’t go wrong by buying a fireplace set whose components are designed to blend harmoniously together.
+Therefore, you can’t go wrong by buying a fireplace set whose components are designed to blend harmoniously together.